-My March Mother Goose Time box arrived yesterday so I have it opened up and reviewed for you!
+My March Experience Early Learning preschool curriculum box arrived yesterday so I have it opened up and reviewed for you!
 Not only is this post all about What’s in the Box?
-Blast Off to Space but I’ll show you how I prep my materials at the beginning of the month.
+Space & Sky, but I’ll show you how I prep my materials at the beginning of the month.

 The beauty of purchasing a professionally pre-made curriculum is that you don’t *have* to do much prep, but there’s still a certain amount that is necessary.
 Some users say they don’t do any prep, just pull out a bag and get started and you definitely can do that.
 I can say I certainly have but I do know that if I’m prepared, I’m a better teacher.